 Regional fire management strategy

-A regional fire management strategy will form the basis for building capacity across the desert by targeting regional activities such as training, on-ground fire operations and developing a pool of contract staff for Indigenous land management organisations to access on an as needs basis.
+The 10 Desert’s Project regional fire management strategy forms the basis for building capacity across the desert by targeting regional activities such as training, on-ground fire operations and developing a pool of contract staff for Indigenous land management organisations to access on an as needs basis.

 The strategy aims to: